What is IBM Cloudant?

 Always-on Availability

-The IBM Cloudant service is managed 24/7 by IBM Engineers across the globe.
-Hardware refreshes, disk drive replacements, operating system upgrades and IBM Cloudant code releases are all handled with zero downtime.
+The IBM Cloudant service is managed 24/7 by IBM.
+Hardware refreshes, disk drive replacements, operating system upgrades and IBM Cloudant code enhancements and releases are handled with zero downtime.

 HTTP API, Dashboard, and SDKs

-IBM Cloudant has an HTTP API and each instance has a web UI to provide easy management of an IBM Cloudant instance, its databases, indexes and documents.
+IBM Cloudant has an HTTP API which makes it easy to integrate with web applications and microservices, enabling access from virtually any programming language or environment.
+IBM Cloudant has a web UI to provide easy management of an instance, its databases, indexes, documents, replications and more.

 IBM Cloudant provides SDKs to help your application to interact with databases programmatically in Node.js, Java, Python and Go.